Delayed periods : what are the causes?

-What causes a late period?
+What causes a delay in periods ?

-There are many reasons for a hormonal imbalance:
+There are many reasons for hormonal imbalance:

 A physiological and biological change

-In case of a delay of menstruation, the hormonal cause is the first thing to consider.
-This disturbance can indeed be caused by the pre-menopause or the menopause.
+In the event of delayed menstruation, a hormonal cause is the first thing to consider.
+The disorder may be caused by pre-menopause or menopause.
 The latter occurs on average between the ages of 45 and 55.
-However, some women have an early menopause.
-A change or forgetfulness of contraception can also explain a delay or even a cessation of periods.
-If you have just switched to a progesterone-only contraceptive, it is quite possible to experience a delay in your period on the pill.
-The same is true for intrauterine systems or injections.
-When the delay turns into an absence of menstruation (amenorrhea), it may be due to an overactive thyroid, diabetes or polycystic ovary syndrome.
+However, some women experience an early menopause.
+A change or omission of contraception can also explain a delay or even cessation of periods.
+If you've just switched to a progesterone-only contraceptive, it's quite possible to experience a delay in periods on the pill.
+The same applies to intrauterine systems and injections. sWhen the delay turns into an absence of periods (amenorrhea), the cause may be an overactive thyroid, diabetes or polycystic ovary syndrome.

 Stress or post-traumatic shock